A BC + AI thought-leadership portal

 Returning Talent.
 Scaling British Columbia.

-move your cursor through the school · click to send one home
+explore the school below · click or tap to send one home

 BC doesn’t have a brain drain.
 It has a salmon run.